-For many women, high heels is one fashion accessory they can’t live without.
+For many women, high heels are one fashion accessory they can’t live without.
 While it no doubt adds a striking and elegant element to any outfit, they are considered orthopedically unsound.

 Wearing high heels can also make the wearer more susceptible to the following conditions:

 Wearing high heels require training and negotiating uneven surfaces or slopes often pose a challenge.
 Furthermore, many women have loose joints making the ankle the most prone to twisting (inversion) injuries and ligament tears.

 The altered posture when walking using high heels can also put excess strain on the inside of the knee as well as the kneecap—common sites of osteoarthritis.
 Also called degenerative arthritis or degenerative joint disease, osteoarthritis is considered the most common type of arthritis, affecting millions of people the world over.

 The conditions occur when the protective cartilage found on the ends of the bones wears down over time and under high-pressure loads.
 While the condition can develop in any joint in the body, osteoarthritis often affects the joints found in the spine, knees, hips, and hands.

 Osteoarthritis often develops gradually and can worsen over time.
 Telltale indicators of the condition can include:

 - Pain – the joint may hurt during (or after) movement.

 - Stiffness – may be especially noticeable after long periods of inactivity or early in the morning.

 - Grating sensation – may be felt or heard when the affected joint is used.